PhilipMay/smart-prom-next/README.md

 A more detailed description can be found in the `-A, --attributes` chapter of the [smartctl man pages](https://www.smartmontools.org/browser/trunk/smartmontools/smartctl.8.in).

-List of labels used (description see below): "device", "type", "model", "serial", "info_type"
+List of labels used (description see below): "device", "type", "model", "serial", "attr_name"

 ### `smart_prom_smart_info`